 The outcome was given.
 Maiden got their man.

+The mood in the band would change for the better once Di’Anno was out.
 It was still a gamble, though, because Dickinson sounded so very different from Di’Anno.
 But the proof, as they say, is in the pudding.
 Bruce’s first studio adventure with Maiden produced the classic The Number Of The Beast in early 1982, and Maiden never looked back.

 Featuring absolutely immortal metal anthems like the title track and Hallowed Be Thy Name, it is also home to the first tracks Bruce contributed to writing, although uncredited at the time: Children Of The Damned, The Prisoner and Run To The Hills.
 There is also some evidence that he wrote the lyrics for Gangland, but Bruce himself would rather have that particular fact forgotten, since most of the album was so incredibly good.